andrewbaillie/andrewbaillie/README.md

 ## Hi there 👋, I'm Andrew

 A Senior Software Engineer working with [@bbc](https://www.github.com/bbc) on Alexa skills and Synthetic Media.
+If you want to chat, get me on [LinkedIn](https://www.linkedin.com/in/andrew-baillie-3b50b239/).

 ### I’m currently working on:
 - The [Interactive News](https://www.amazon.co.uk/dp/B0957KX2C4) skill on Alexa devices